Logistics of Teaching Large Courses: Part 9. end-of-term wrap-up and closure

 I like to hold a longer final staff meeting at the end of the term, usually lasting 2 to 3 hours.
 At this meeting, we go over the grade spreadsheet to make sure there aren't any data entry errors.
 My TAs also bring up which students stood out in exceptional ways (either positively or negatively), and whether any extenuating circumstances still need resolving.
 I sometimes make a note to contact the exceptionally good students to recruit as TAs in the future, or to recommend to my colleagues for research or TA jobs.

 Postmortem discussion: At the end of this final staff meeting, I let my TAs candidly share what parts of the course they thought didn't go so well and offer suggestions for improving those parts.
 I encourage my TAs to be as critical as they want now, since they're more attuned to students' firsthand experiences than I am.
-Note that I've been updating my postmortem document throughout the term as issues come up on the forum or during my interactions with students.
+Note that I've been constantly updating my postmortem document throughout the term as issues come up on the forum or during my interactions with students.
 During this meeting I add all of the end-of-term feedback from my TAs to the postmortem.
 (I find this to be especially useful the first time I teach a course.)

 Final grades, wrap-up, and closure

 After the final staff meeting, I have one TA (the one in charge of the grade spreadsheet) work with me to submit final grades to the university.
 This usually involves some spreadsheet and scripting contortions to play nicely with the university's grading website.
 It's good to have two people so we can double-check the results.

 During the first few days after posting final grades, I always get a few grade dispute emails.
 I usually don't respond unless there was a data entry error, in which case I remedy it right away.